varlociraptor/prosic/README.md

-# Postprocessing for Somatic Mutation Calling
+# Postprocessing for Somatic Mutation Calling (PROSIC)

 ## Installation

+### Via Bioconda

+PROSIC is available via [Bioconda](https://bioconda.github.io), a distribution of bioinformatics software for the conda package manager.
+Bioconda can be set up in any Linux environment, even without admin rights.
+With Bioconda set up, PROSIC can be installed via

+  $ conda install prosic

 ### Compiling from source